 This 30 credit concentration in the Department of Educational Leadership, Research and Technology is designed for graduate students who wishes to develop and enhance their educational leadership knowledge and skills outside of K-12 education.
 This program is created for students who would like to make an impact in non-profit, health, governmental and international organizations, foundations, colleges and other agencies that have an educational component.

 Applications are accepted on an ongoing basis throughout the year.
 Admission decisions take approximately four weeks after all materials are received.

 Unless otherwise noted all courses are three credit hours.

-EDLD 6650: Principles and Practices of Adult Learning
+EDLD 6650: Principals and Practices of Adult Learning

 EMR 5400: Fundamentals of Evaluation, Measurement and Research